learn-co-curriculum/phase-1-object-ball/README.md

 - Build a function, `teamNames`, that operates on the game object to return an array of the team names.
-- Build a function, `playerNumbers`, that takes in an argument of a team name and returns an array of the jersey number's for that team.
+- Build a function, `playerNumbers`, that takes in an argument of a team name and returns an array of the jersey numbers for that team.
-- Build a function, `playerStats`, that takes in an argument of a player's name and returns a object of that player's stats.
+- Build a function, `playerStats`, that takes in an argument of a player's name and returns an object of that player's stats.
 Check out the following example of the expected return value of the `playerStats` function:

 ```js